 LITERATURE.
-Our paper relates to the econometric literature on clustering in panel data model.
+Our paper relates to the econometric literature on clustering in panel data models.
 Early contributions include Sun (2005) and Buchinsky et al. (2005).
-Hahn and Moon (2010) provide economic foundations for fixed effects with a finite support.
+Hahn and Moon (2010) provide economic and theoretical foundations for fixed effects with a finite support.
 Most recent work focus on linear1 panel data models with discrete unobserved group heterogeneity.
 Lin and Ng (2012) and Sarafidis and Weber (2015) apply the KMeans algorithm to identify the unobserved group structure of slope coefficients.
-Bonhomme and Manresa (2015) also use the KMeans algorithm to recover the group pattern but they assume group structure in the additive fixed effects.
+Bonhomme and Manresa (2015) also use the KMeans algorithm to recover the group pattern, but they assume group structure in the additive fixed effects.
 Bonhomme et al. (2022) modify this method and split the procedure into two steps.
 They first classify individuals into groups using KMeans algorithm and then estimate the coefficients.
 Ando and Bai (2016) improved on BM's approach by allowing for group structure among the interactive fixed effects.
 The underlying factor structure in the interactive fixed effects is the key to forming groups.
 Su et al. (2016) develop a new variant of Lasso to shrink individual slope coefficients to the unknown group-specific coefficients.
 This method is then extended by Su and Ju (2018) and Su et al. (2019).
-Freeman and Weidner (2022) consider two-way grouped fixed effects that allows for different group patterns in time and cross-sectional dimensions.
+Freeman and Weidner (2022) consider two-way grouped fixed effects that allow for different group patterns in time and cross-sectional dimensions.
 Okui and Wang (2021) and Lumsdaine et al. (2022) identify structure breaks in parameters along with grouped patterns.
-From the Bayesian perspective, Kim and Wang (2019), Zhang (2020), and Liu (2022) adopt Dirichlet process prior to estimate grouped heterogeneous intercepts in linear panel data models in the semiparametric Bayesian framework.
+From the Bayesian perspective, Kim and Wang (2019), Zhang (2020), and Liu (2022) adopt the Dirichlet process prior to estimate grouped heterogeneous intercepts in linear panel data models in the semiparametric Bayesian framework.
 Others methods such as binary segmentation (Wang et al., 2018) and other assumptions such as multiple latent groups structure (Cytrynbaum, 2021) have also been explored to flourish group heterogeneity literature.
-Notice that, none but Aguilar and Boot (2022) explore heterogeneous error variance, and they extend BM's grouped fixedeffects (GFE) estimator to allow for group-specific error variances.
-Building upon these works, we step further and examine the value of the prior knowledge on group structure that comes from empirical and theoretical findings in a linear environment.